CBergerEPFL/ecg_evaluation/README.md

     python /workspaces/ecg_evaluation/src/operations/__exec_train_models.py
 ```

-## Visualization :

-To visualize all of your results, please run the following notebook : aggregate_results.ipynb

-All performance results ,for both indexes and models, will be printed as a table.
-ROC and PR curve can also be printed with this notebook

 In "__exec_train_models.py", you can modiy the list of features you want to test and build your model on.
 You can also modified the type of model you want to try.
 You can also, by giving a list of features, applied a feature selection by changing the feature selection argument in the function by one of the 3 following :
 - backward_selection
 - JMI_score